-The RHA operates the City's First Time Homebuyer Program that provides homeownership opportunities for low-income households.
+The City's First Time Homebuyer Program provides homeownership opportunities for low-income households.
 In addition, the RHA encourages its residents to participate in the Lease to Own (TRIO) program.
 The TRIO program allows renters to live in the home they choose for a specified time before they are ready to purchase.